 Let this word become a touchpoint of your own character.
 This is how people genuinely self-improve.
 Don’t simply think—don’t even simply do.
 Become.

 Those habits take hold and this theme will subtly mold into your daily subconscious life.
-Your mind, body, and soul are better poised to steadily and naturally increase and advance these themes until they are such a powerful force that they become more than a resolution, but a part of your identity.
+Your mind, body, and soul are better poised to steadily and naturally advance these themes until they are such a powerful force that they become more than a resolution.
+They are a part of your identity.

-This is how reputations, personas are molded—when a word becomes a person’s essence.
+This is how reputations and personas are molded—when a word becomes a person’s essence.
 When people describe you, this word will identify you as much as the color of your hair or your height.

 A few theme ideas to get you started